michael-camilleri/mpctools/README.md

   * opencv-python
   * scikit-learn
   * matplotlib
+  * deprecated
+  * lapsolver
+  * hotelling
   * seaborn
   * pandas
   * pathos
   * scipy
   * numpy
   * numba

 In most cases, the above can be automatically installed through the library itself (i.e. pip will attempt to download them).
 If this causes issues, or you wish to install specific versions (such as building `opencv` from source), you can prevent dependency checking by passing the `--no-deps` flag.